 “One of the things that fascinated me was the tension inherent in the image, the contradiction between the desire for information that completes the ‘story’ and the experience of an incomplete moment.
 One knows there’s a human history which exists outside the image, and yet as photographs they are complete.
 They are static.
 They never fucking fall.”

 Stills’ presentation highlights this tension.
 Each image bears the name and location of its subjects, if available; it’s enough supplementary detail to pass for “completion.”
-But those details themselves imply others that the photograph doesn’t capture, and Charlesworth adds layers to that whispered limitation by retaining the cut-outs’ ragged edges and bringing out the grain of the source newspapers.
+But those details themselves imply whole landscapes of lives that the photograph doesn’t capture, and Charlesworth adds layers to that whispered limitation by retaining the cut-outs’ ragged edges and bringing out the grain of the source newspapers.
 These photos of photos themselves are lacking, giving us the image without its original context, inviting us to consider the blanks.

 In an interview quoted by The New Yorker, Charlesworth says of her process: